goeiebook/creativelab/README.md

 window.localstorage.setItem('boardStates', boardStateString);

 ```
 That's a pretty simple example.
-The point is that using the console enables more programmatic editing of the boardStates.
-The reality is that this also eventually becomes tiring.
-Ideally you want to edit the javascript in a file and then run it from the console.
-A bit of googling reveals...
-[Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!
+But the point is that now that code can be saved into a function, and then the stage can be cleared without manual edits.
+The problem is that the page has to be reloaded in order to load the data from local storage.
+Which means you loose the javascript context, and then have to re-enter the code.
+Face with this problem, a bit of searching reveals: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

 ![the snippets panel][snippets]

-Now with javascript involved, all sorts of stuff can be generated.
-Here, for example was something that made me very proud:
+At this point we have a lot of power.
+We can write a script and execute it with a simple Right-click->Run.
+Much more efficient.
+And, with efficency came excess.

 ![what a mess][mess]
 ---